edison914/Ab-Clone-Express/README.md

 ### Get all Reviews of the Current User - done

-Returns all the reviews written by the current user. cant get preview
+Returns all the reviews written by the current user.

 * Require Authentication: true
 * Request